sadasant/uploader-js/README.md

 **Perhaps obvious things that I'm not including:**
-- I know I could reuse the JWT token for the verification token, I don't think it adds any practical benefit over code reduction.
+- I know I could reuse the JWT token for the verification token, I don't think it adds any practical benefit to invest more time on that, the code that generates the verification token [is just this](https://github.com/sadasant/uploader-js/blob/master/utils/crypto.js#L26-L28).
+  Now, if this was a real project, I would certainly change it to reuse jwt :)
 - I should have discovered this earlier: <https://github.com/dherault/serverless-offline>
 - Automatically generated documentation.
 I've heard it's a thing in serverless/aws lambdas, but I haven't gotten myself there.